Giuseppe Garibaldi: Early life

-Garibaldi was born and christened Joseph-Marie Garibaldi on 4 July 1807 in Nice, which had been conquered by the French Republic in 1792, to the Ligurian family of Domenico Garibaldi from Chiavari and Maria Rosa Nicoletta Raimondi from Loano.
+Garibaldi was born and christened Joseph-Marie Garibaldi on 4 July 1807 in Nice, (Note: Then part of County of Nice, was annexed by France from 1796 to 1814, before re-annexation in 1860.) to the Ligurian family of Domenico Garibaldi from Chiavari and Maria Rosa Nicoletta Raimondi from Loano.
 In 1814, the Congress of Vienna returned Nice to Victor Emmanuel I of Sardinia.
 (Nice would be returned to France in 1860 by the Treaty of Turin, over the objections of Garibaldi.)

 Garibaldi's family's involvement in coastal trade drew him to a life at sea.

 He lived in the Pera district of Istanbul from 1828 to 1832.
 He became an instructor and taught Italian, French, and mathematics in the Ottoman Empire.
 Garibaldi had close ties with the vast Sardinian exile network in the Ottoman Empire, befriending people such as Giovanni Timoteo Calosso.

 In April 1833, he travelled to Taganrog, in the Russian Empire, aboard the schooner Clorinda with a shipment of oranges.
 During ten days in port, he met Giovanni Battista Cuneo from Oneglia, a politically active immigrant and member of the secret Young Italy movement of Giuseppe Mazzini.
 Mazzini was a passionate proponent of Italian unification as a liberal republic via political and social reform.

 In November 1833, Garibaldi met Mazzini in Genoa, starting a long relationship that later became troubled.
 He joined the Carbonari revolutionary association, and in February 1834 participated in a failed Mazzinian insurrection in Piedmont.